grinnell-cs/csc151-dh/_eboards/eboard06-2.md

 Other Questions
 ---------------

+Are the LAs on SoLAs timed?

+> Yes.
+You should be able to do them in 10--15 minutes.
+You get 60.

 What happens if you did not get credit for the Decomposition quiz?
 (Alternately, what happens if you do not get credit for the